414owen/phage/README.md

 (def fact (pipe upto prod))

 // ---
+// Lists
+// ---

+//       |-create list-|
+(def lst (quote (1 2 3)))

+// get first element
+(car lst)    // 1

+// get all other elements
+(cdr lst)    // (2 3)

+// get second element
+(cdar lst)   // 2

+// third
+(cddar lst)  // 3

+// let's operate on some nested lists
+(def lst (quote ((1 (2 3) 4) 5 6)))

+// head of head of list
+(caar lst)   // 1

+(cadar lst)  // (2 3)
+(cadadr lst) // (3)

+// etc.

+// There are other functions defined in the prelude, such as len, fold, sum,
+// prod, choose, minl, maxl, rev, last, all, any, filter, etc. I recommend
+// reading their implementation in `prelude/prelude.scm`.
+They're all very
+// simple

+// ---
 // Data Pipe
 // ---

-// Data pipes are similar to composition in functional languages, except that pipes create functions that can take more than one argument.
+// Data pipes are similar to composition in functional languages, except that
+// pipes create functions that can take more than one argument.

 (def a (pipe (+ 1) (* 3) (+ 4)))
 (a 5)        // 22

-// (pipe) takes a list of functions, and returns a function.
+// `pipe` takes a list of functions, and returns a function.
 // in the example above, `a` applies `5` to `(+ 1)` to get `6`,
 // then applies `6` to `(* 3)`, and so on, returning the result.